New Amsterdam Theater

 - Murder at the Vanities (1933) by Earl Carroll and Rufus King

-- Eva Le Gallienne, Alla Nazimova, and Josephine Hutchinson in The Cherry Orchard (revival, 1933)
+- The Cherry Orchard (revival, 1933), with actors Eva Le Gallienne, Alla Nazimova, and Josephine Hutchinson

 At the New Amsterdam Rooftop, Marie Dressler appeared in The Boy and the Girl (1909), and Bert Savoy & Jay Brennan were in Ziegfeld Midnight Frolic (1919) and Ziegfeld Nine O’Clock Review (1919).